zqzneptune/ComplexMap/docs/reference/refineComplexList.md

 # Refine a List of Protein Complexes by Size and Redundancy

-This function refines a list of protein complexes by first filtering them based on size and then merging highly redundant complexes based on a similarity threshold.
+This function filters complexes by size and merges highly redundant ones.

 ## Usage